strangiato/clash-graph/README.md

 ### Scraping your Clan

-Update the clans list in the scrape.py file to start scraping your clans data.
+Update the clans list in the scrape.py file to start scraping your clans data by inserting your clans tag number.
+Do not include '#' at the start of the tag.

 ```Python
 clans = ["<your_clans_tag>"]